 Mesibov R (1986) A Guide to Tasmanian Centipedes.
 Hobart: published by the author.

 noteSeriously out of date.
-Go instead to the Tasmanian Multipedes pages on this website.
+Go instead to the Tasmanian Multipedes website.